Beggsn/js-tasks/CBE-todo-app-with-api/README.md

 - Clone repository and `cd` into the cloned folder
 - Run `npm install` to install the dependencies
-- Start the todo api server with `npm start`
+- Start the todo api server with `npm run api`
+- Start the local server with `npm start` on `http://localhost:3000`
 - Open the documentation on `http://localhost:4730/`

 ## Supported actions